cerebral/cerebral/docs/introduction/state.md

 3. All the state of your application can be inspected through one object
 4. All state is related to a path.
 There is no need to import and/or pass around model instances into other model instances to access state

 Let us add some new state to the application to show of some more Cerebral.
-Let us add the following in our **app/index.js** file:
+In our **app/index.js** file:

 ```js
 import { Module } from 'cerebral'